Do you remember the first time you tried spaghetti squash (if ever)?

 - Garlic bread

-- Preheat oven to 400 degrees F and line a large baking sheet with foil.
+- Preheat oven to 400 degrees F (204 C) and line a large baking sheet (or more if increasing batch size) with foil.

 - Carefully halve spaghetti squash lengthwise using a sharp knife.
 I find the best way is to pierce the skin with the very tip of the knife and push it all the way through to the other side.
 Rock the knife back and forth to cut one half all the way through, then repeat on the other side.
 Use an ice cream scoop (or sharp spoon) to scrape out the seeds and most of the stringy parts.